 Plantar fasciitis is caused by the inflammation of the fibers that run along the bottom of your foot.
 This condition may be caused by wearing flat shoes or by being on your feet for long periods of time.
 The classic symptom of plantar fasciitis is the pain in the heel area when walking, especially when you get up in the morning or after sitting for awhile then walking.

-During the summer it feels great to let your feet breathe, but flip-flops might expose your feet to injury.
+During the summer, it feels great to let your feet breathe, but flip-flops can expose your feet to injury.
 If you have problems with diabetes or neuropathy, it’s important to keep your feet protected, so it’s probably best to not use open-toed sandals or flip-flops.
 Plus, like other flat footwear, flip-flops provide no arch support.

 Depending on the design, these shoes may combine the danger of various shoe types.
 For instance, platforms are often set up like high heels.
 In other cases, they might have minimal arch support.
 Also, the risk for ankle injury might be at its peak with platform shoes.
 If you twist your ankle wearing these, you have a greater distance between your feet and the floor.
 This means your ankle gets leveraged out of place more severely if you twist your ankle while wearing platforms.
 The extra distance can increase the risk of an ankle fracture.

-Up to 90% of women wear shoes that are too small for them.
+Up to 90 percent of women wear shoes that are too small for them.
 This leads to the bones of the toes constantly rubbing against each other and the shoe lining.
-The results in the short term are blisters, calluses, and corns.
-Over the long term, tight fitting shoes can lead to bone deformities such as bunions, hammertoes, and arthritis.
+The results in the short term are blisters, calluses and corns.
+In the long term, tight-fitting shoes can lead to bone deformities like bunions, hammertoes and arthritis.
 These conditions are very hard to treat and may even require surgery.

-Number 7: Hiking Boots, Running Shoes, Walking Shoes
+7. Hiking Boots, Running Shoes and Walking Shoes

-You might be thinking that these types of footwear are designed for good support, and that’s usually correct.
+You might be thinking that these types of footwear are designed for good support and that’s usually correct.
 However, many people make the mistake of going for a long hike or run with a brand-new pair of boots or shoes.
-When new, footwear may be stiff and not yet adjusted to the shape of your feet.
+When new, footwear is often stiff and not yet adjusted to the shape of your feet.
 This can lead to severe blistering.
-Modern running gear may not require a break in period, but boots usually do.
+Modern running gear may not require a break-in period but boots usually do.